 4. Legal Framework

-Both the Data Protection Act 2018 and the GDPR define the following.
+Both the Data Protection Act 2018 and the UK GDPR define the following.

 Data Subject means an individual who is the subject of personal data.
 In other words, the data subject is the individual whom particular personal data is about.
 Personal data is not just about names or addresses, it can be situation or circumstances from which someone can be identified or associated with.
 The Act does not apply to an individual who has died or who cannot be identified or distinguished from others.